Blood pressure: It's about the numbers

 - Stage 2 (140/90).
 Medication is recommended for nearly everyone.
 These fall into four categories: diuretics (chlorthalidone, hydrochlorothiazide); ACE inhibitors (lisinopril); ARBs (losartan); and calcium channel blockers (amlodipine).
 Studies have shown all are equally effective in reducing blood pressure.
 At Stage 2, two drugs may be prescribed.

 If you're on medications, it's really important to take them as prescribed; definitely don't stop without consulting your care team.
-Also, you'll need periodic blood tests to check your levels of electrolytes, which help balance the amount of water and salts in your body.
+Also, you'll need periodic blood tests to check your levels of electrolytes, which are the balance of salts in your body.
 Along with these steps, it's vital to monitor your blood pressure at home, which is the best way to determine the effectiveness of your treatment.

 Blood pressure is all about the numbers.
 But if you keep the numbers in line with healthy guidelines, you greatly reduce the chance of heart attack or stroke.

-Dr. Jason Post is an internal medicine physician in Employee and Community Health's (ECH) Division of Community Internal Medicine (CIM) and practices in the Baldwin Building clinic in Rochester.
-His interests include hypertension, medical education, competency based assessment, point-of-care ultrasound and office-based procedures.
+Jason Post, M.D., is an internal medicine physician in the Division of Community Internal Medicine, Geriatrics and Palliative Care and practices in the Baldwin Building clinic in Rochester.
+His interests include hypertension, medical education, competency-based assessment, point-of-care ultrasound and office-based procedures.